nicholasgriffen/react-gbooks/README.md

 # Overview

-## Client
+## src/client
+  React application bootstrapped with [create-react-app](https://github.com/facebook/create-react-app)
+  Designed to be served from src/server/public
   Presents and renders a search bar
-  Sends user input as request to Server
+  Sends user input as request to src/server/books/
-  Receives data as response from Server
+  Receives data as response from src/server/books
   Presents search results
 ### Highest Priority Issue
 [#39](https://github.com/nicholasgriffen/react-gbooks/issues/39).
 Client was created with, then ejected from create-react-app